kislyuk/argcomplete/README.rst

 completion hook shellcode sets, and if it's there, collects completions, prints them to the output stream (fd 8 by default), and exits.
 Otherwise, it returns to the caller immediately.

-.. admonition:: Side effects
+.. admonition:: Side effects and performance

  Argcomplete gets completions by running your program.
 It intercepts the execution flow at the moment ``argcomplete.autocomplete()`` is called.
 After sending completions, it exits using ``exit_method`` (``os._exit`` by default).
 This means if your program has any side effects that happen before ``argcomplete`` is called, those side effects will happen every time the user presses ``<TAB>`` (although anything your program prints to stdout or stderr will be suppressed).
-For this reason it's best to construct the argument parser and call ``argcomplete.autocomplete()`` as early as possible in your execution flow.
+Also, if the program takes a long time to get to this point, the tab completion process will feel sluggish, and the user may lose confidence in it.
+For these reasons it's best to construct the argument parser and call ``argcomplete.autocomplete()`` as early as possible in your execution flow, and to minimize the startup time of the program up to that point (for example, by deferring the loading of large modules until after parsing options).

 Specifying completers
 ---------------------